 For an informal conversation about these posts please contact the Sanctuary Support Team Leader – Lucy Smithson at LucyS@ldvs.uk

 LDVS is fully committed to the principles of equality of opportunity and applications are welcome from all sections of the community.
 LDVS and the wider Sanctuary Support Team is made up of diverse and inclusive organisations.
-We would particularly welcome applications from members of the LGBTQIA+ community and Black, Asian or Minoritized Ethnic communities
+We would particularly welcome applications from members of the LGBTQIA+ community and Black, Asian or Minoritized Ethnic communities.